MAIF/react-forms/README.md

 ## Form properties
 - **schema** (required): the form schema
 - **flow** (optional): the flow.
 The order of the schema fields by key (Just a javascript array of strings).
 Fields can be group on collapsable item, in this case, you can add an object with `label`, `flow` and a boolean `collapse` property.
-Collapse item can draw inline form thanks to boolean `inlline` property
+Collapse item can draw inline form thanks to boolean `inline` property
 - **onSubmit** (required): a function run on the form submission (in case if the form is valid )
 - **value** (optional): default value
 - **inputWrapper** (optional): A custom component to wrap all input of the form